Broadcast 20: [Alexandros]

 Point of Origin: n/a

-Kawakami admitted in a 2013 interview that he had intially started the band with four other members.
+Kawakami admitted in a 2013 interview that he had initially started the band with four other members.
 They were quick to leave when they realized how serious Kawakami was about making the band a major success (according to Kawakami himself).
-Shirai Masaki joined Kawakami and Isobe in 2007 as the band\’s other permanent member.
-Shomura Satoyasu, the band\’s longest-term drummer, joined in 2010 after years of playing as support.
+Shirai Masaki joined Kawakami and Isobe in 2007 as the band’s other permanent member.
+Shomura Satoyasu, the band’s longest-term drummer, joined in 2010 after years of playing as support.

 A couple years later, Kawakami was able to realize his dreams of playing shows in the UK, as they opened for the British band Kasabian, and performed at THE GREAT ESCAPE UK music festival.
 These performances garnered international attention and many positive reviews.